Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

 ### Home Page
 - When building the nav bar the logo was overflowing bellow the header with materialize template.
 This looked sloppy so I applied an id and style to it just for mobile to fix it.
+- Created a "back to top" button to appear when user scrolls 30px or more on any page. fontawesome image did not apear in the button.
+Tried using unicode and importing fontawesome but this didn't work.
+Tried changing font color, adding a small background image, also didn't work.
+ I had put in a conflicting position value for the button vs the text, fixing this resolved the issue!
 ### Registration

 ### Log in/out